 Wake up to the best breakfast this holiday with these gingerbread pancakes with crumb topping.

 Guess what time it is?
 Blog hop time!!
 This round the themes were peppermint, eggnog or gingerbread.
 Since I have recently become obsessed with all things gingerbread, that is where I reside for today.
 But I wanted to avoid cookies, brownies, cupcakes, etc. because I am pretty sure that has already been extensively covered.
 Now gingerbread as pancakes?
 You don’t see that every day.
+While you’re at it serve these with some gingerbread syrup.

 These were the thinnest pancakes I have ever made.
 But their thinness did not take away from their tastiness.
 And the crumbly topping enhanced the gingerbread flavor perfectly.
 Sometimes I feel like I actually know what I’m doing in the kitchen instead of just throwing things together that sound good :-P.